MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ### The main and gets + puts

 If you know C/C++, Python, or other programming languages, you should be familiar with "main".
 As in other languages, `main` is defined to be the entry point of a Haskell program.
 For Stack projects, it is located in a file inside `app` directory and can be defined in `package.yaml` in `executables` section (it is possible to have multiple entrypoints per program).
-The type of `main` is `IO ()` - can do something (some actions) with `IO` but actually, nothing is contained `()` for further work.
-You might wonder why it is not `IO Int` (with return code).
-It is because giving a return code is also IO action and you can do it from main with functions from `System.Exit`.
+The type of `main` is `IO ()` -- it can do something (some actions) with `IO` and nothing `()` is returned.
+You may wonder why it is not `IO Int` (with a return code).
+It is because giving a return code is also an IO action and you can do it from `main` with functions from `System.Exit`.

 Now, let's take a look at basic IO examples: